Shmuel Abba Twersky: Canada

-May the holy tzadik Rest In Peace and be mashpia and makir tov to them and to all of yisroel.

 Personal life

 Twersky's wife and two children joined him over two years after his arrival in Winnipeg.
 His wife died suddenly in February 1930 at the age of 54.
 Twersky's son Yitzchak Yaakov became principal of a Talmud Torah in Halifax, Nova Scotia; Twersky also had a daughter, Tzipporah.

 Twersky died on 2 June 1947 (14 Sivan 5707).
 He was buried in an ohel in the Shaarey Zedek Cemetery in Winnipeg beside his wife.
 Many people came to pray at his ohel in the years after his death.